 Appraisal takes a particular, but by no means exclusive, interest in the works of Austin Farrer, John Macmurray, and Michael Polanyi.

-Appraisal offers free format submission for a simple submission process.
-Manuscripts can be submitted in any format and any commonly available file type, although Microsoft Word is preferred.
-However, it would be preferred if the same format is used as in the pdf version of the complete issue.
-In any case, if accepted, the manuscript will be reformatted to the standard Appraisal formats for the website and the downloadable issue.
-Authors are encouraged to view these formats on the website.
+Please format your manuscript in the style used by Appraisal in the pdf version of the complete issue.
 Figures and pictures can be provided as part of the submitted document but should also be provided as separate files.
 Any commonly used image file format is acceptable but JPG or PNG is preferred.
 Video clips can also be added to the website issue provided they are 1GB or smaller in size and are in one of the following formats: MOV, MP4, M4V, WMV.

 List these as per the funder's requirements.